TCF Canada exam structure explained, with speaking practice that works

 Listening, Compréhension Orale

-3. Assesses understanding of spoken French in everyday and media contexts
+3. Assesses how well you understand spoken French in everyday, workplace, and media contexts.

 Reading, Compréhension Écrite